open-telemetry/opentelemetry-specification/specification/metrics/sdk_exporters/otlp.md

 variable](../../sdk-environment-variables.md#exporter-selection)),
 then by default:

-- the exporter MUST be paired with a [periodic exporting MetricReader](../sdk.md#periodic-exporting-metricreader).
+* The exporter MUST be paired with a [periodic exporting MetricReader](../sdk.md#periodic-exporting-metricreader).
-- the exporter MUST configure the default aggregation temporality on the basis of instrument kind using the `OTEL_EXPORTER_OTLP_METRICS_TEMPORALITY_PREFERENCE` variable as described below, otherwise the exporter MUST use Cumulative as the default
+* The exporter MUST configure the default aggregation temporality on the basis of instrument kind using the `OTEL_EXPORTER_OTLP_METRICS_TEMPORALITY_PREFERENCE` variable as described below, otherwise the exporter MUST use Cumulative as the default